Enterprise-CMCS/managed-care-review/docs/technical-design/testingApproach.md

 ## Cypress Integration Tests

 These end to end tests are written using Cypress and Cypress Testing Library.
 They are run against a fully deployed version of the app, specifically for test cases that require moving around between different pages, users, and states of the application.
-While extensive fragile mocking as component tests, should be done here
+In addition, tests that would require extensive mocking as Jest tests should be done with Cypress instead.

 -   Test that filling out the form saves and reloads data correctly
 -   Test navigating between different pages saves data correctly